- Use a

 vendor contracts, or if you have any questions about the information presented

-the firm’s Data Privacy and Security Practice Group.
+here, please contact any of our attorneys in the firm’s Data Privacy and Security Practice Group.